Deere & Co. (DE) Shares Down Despite Recent Market Volatility - News Heater

 Conclusion

-To wrap up, the performance of Deere & Co.
-(DE) has been mixed in recent times.
-The stock has received a bullish of “buy” and “hold” ratings from analysts.
+In conclusion, Deere & Co.
+(DE) has seen bad performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.